aldinberi/secure_web_app/README.md

 - All the information provided to the APIs is being validated, sanitized, and filtered.
 - PHP PDO is being used as well to prevent SQL injections.
+- OpenAPI specification has been added.
+It presents in a clear way using generated frontend all the available APIs including all the relevant information about them as well as the possibility to test them.
 - Logging of all requests is being done using `tribeos/http-logger` and saved in `rest/logs/debug.log`.
 The information saved includes which route was accessed, the contents of body, params, and query parameters as well as device information.

 ## Possible improvments